 Weather

 Spring comes early in Morocco.
-The shift from a mild winter into the warmer season starts happening in March.
-The upside is pleasant temperatures (the average in Marrakech hovers in the mid-sixties, with highs in the low seventies, while it's slightly cooler in northern cities like Fez and Tangier).
+The shift from a mild winter to the warmer season starts happening in March.
+The upside is pleasant temperatures (the average in Marrakesh hovers in the mid-60s (Fahrenheit), with highs in the low 70s, and slightly cooler in northern cities like Fes and Tangier).
 The downside is precipitation.
 With the exception of the coast, you'll want to be prepared with an umbrella, as March is considered one of Morocco's rainiest months.

 But there's an upside to the downside: the rain brings Morocco's landscapes to life.
 Especially in the second half of the month and into April, you'll enjoy vibrant green almost everywhere you go.